LordDemonos/Quarm.Guide/wiki/after-installing-the-game.md

-# Part 2: After Installing the Main Game
+# After Installing the Main Game

-## Step 1: Understanding your EQClient.ini
+## Understanding your EQClient.ini

 The `eqclient.ini` file contains a list of settings that can be changed to suit your preferences, many of which cannot be changed in-game through the options window.